 “Our shared focus on our patients receiving more care close to home is what led the Olathe Health Board of Directors and senior leaders to seek partnership with The University of Kansas Health System,” said Jason Hannagan, interim CEO of Olathe Health.
 “Today’s announcement and our future together will ensure a thriving healthcare system for the communities we serve.”

 To learn more about today’s announcement, visit KansasHealthTogether.com.

 About The University of Kansas Health System

 The University of Kansas Health System is a world-class academic medical center and destination for complex care and diagnosis.
 It includes The University of Kansas Physicians, the region’s largest multispecialty physician group.
 The health system is affiliated with the University of Kansas Schools of Medicine, Nursing and Health Professions, and their leading-edge research.
 In addition to the Kansas City metro, the health system includes hospitals and clinics in Great Bend and Topeka.
 Services range from routine primary care to highly specialized care for complex conditions.
 The health system’s Kansas City hospital has received Magnet nursing designation four times in a row.
 It has ranked every year since 2007 on U.S. News & World Report’s “Best Hospitals” lists.
 The health system receives no state or local appropriations, instead relying on operating revenue, bonding authority and philanthropy.
 The health system hosts a nationally verified pediatric and adult burn center and Level I Trauma Center, as well as a leading transplant program in liver, pancreas, kidney, heart, and blood and marrow.
-The cancer program is part of The University of Kansas Cancer Center, one of 54 NCI Comprehensive Cancer Centers in the United States.
+The University of Kansas Cancer Center is 1 of fewer than 60 National Cancer Institute-designated comprehensive cancer centers nationwide.